dqops/dqo/docs/checks/column/numeric/mean-in-range.md

 # mean in range data quality checks

-Column level check that ensures that the average (mean) of values in a monitored column is in an expected range.
+A column-level check that ensures that the average (mean) value in the monitored column is within the expected range.

 ___